 Raymond explained to us how he chose the name Kaede, and their business is perfectly named.

 “Kaede means maple tree, and there are variations of the maple tree on every continent.
 It’s universal.
 Culture is universal and should be shared and appreciated, as long as it’s understood.”

 Wish Local’s most significant benefit is our mutual sharing of customers.
-When we introduce Wish’s over 100 million active users to local businesses, such as Kaede, we can share stories, cultures, and bring people together.
+When we introduce Wish’s over 90 million monthly active users to local businesses, such as Kaede, we can share stories, cultures, and bring people together.

 Start sharing your story with a whole new set of consumers.
 Click here to join Wish Local >